Atman50/emacs-config/README.md

 `init.el` the `package-refresh-contents` uses the variable `package-archives` for importing archive information (and eventually packages).

+Loading the customized variables before the package (using `use-package` of course) means that you can now use the customization facility in Emacs to modify the variables.
+I see lots of configurations with the `:config` section of a `use-package` invocation performing variable setting.
+The problem with this is that if you want to change it using Emacs, the loading of the customizations first causes your new customizations getting overwritten on the next start of Emacs.
+The moral of the story is to try and make the `use-package` configuration as non-custom-variable-changing as possible.

+I've pointed the customization at my own file `custom.el` and loaded it here.
+Customization will now be written to this file from the Emacs customization system.

 ```emacs-lisp
 14  (setq custom-file (expand-file-name "custom.el" user-emacs-directory))
 15  (load custom-file t)
 ```

-I've pointed the customization at my own file `custom.el` and loaded it here.
-Customization will now be written to this file from the Emacs customization system.

-The most important custom variable at this point in the configuration is `package-archives` which should now be set as follows:
+The most important custom variable at this point in the configuration is `package-archives`, which is used by the loading of the various extension packages used by this configuration.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">